 - Staff should use their school email addresses for any communication with colleagues, parents or other email users outside school.
-The school provides remote access to email via Outlook Web App. - E-mail has the same permanence and legal status as written hardcopy (paper) documents and may be subject to disclosure obligations in exactly the same way.
+The school provides remote access to email via the school's Google Workspace for Education domain. - E-mail has the same permanence and legal status as written hardcopy (paper) documents and may be subject to disclosure obligations in exactly the same way.
 Copies of e-mails may therefore have to be made available to third parties.
 Staff must be cautious when sending both internal and external mails.
-The professional standards that apply to internal memos and external letters must be observed for e-mail. - Staff should not use personal devices to take, store or share photographic or video images of pupils. - Staff should not share their own, or colleagues' personal telephone or mobile numbers with parents or other external parties except where it may be necessary for providing contact numbers for educational visits etc. In which case the parents will be asked to delete the number at the end of the trip - All staff must read and sign the school's Acceptable Use Policy Agreement.
+The professional standards that apply to internal memos and external letters must be observed for e-mail. - Mobile phones MUST NOT be used for private or personal use during lessons or in formal school times.
+They should be switched off or set to silent at all times.
+Mobile phones MUST NEVER be used with pupils. - Staff should not use personal devices to take, store or share photographic or video images of pupils. - Staff should not share their own, or colleagues' personal telephone or mobile numbers with parents or other external parties except where it may be necessary for providing contact numbers for educational visits etc. In which case the parents will be asked to delete the number at the end of the trip - All staff must read and sign the school's Acceptable Use Policy Agreement.